xmnr0x23/fusionkoloriet/README.md

 # FusionKoloriet

-FusionKoloriett is a node based color library for Blackmagic Design Fusion.
+FusionKoloriet is a node based color library for Blackmagic Design Fusion.

 ## Acknowledgements